shaukinkhan477/Meduim-Clone/backend/README.md

 # Backend for Medium Clone Application

-This is the backend part of the Medium Clone application built with Node.js, Express, and MongoDB.
+This is the backend part of the Medium Clone application built with Node.js v20.11.0, Express, and MongoDB v6.0.4.

 ## Prerequisites

-- Node.js
+- Node.js v20.11.0
-- MongoDB
+- MongoDB v6.0.4

 ## Installation